kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 !
 ```

-For a full configuration example please see [Configuring the Cisco IOS DHCP Server](https://www.cisco.com/en/US/docs/ios/12_4t/ip_addr/configuration/guide/htdhcpsv.html#wp1046301)
+For a complete configuration example please see [Configuring the Cisco IOS DHCP Server](https://www.cisco.com/en/US/docs/ios/12_4t/ip_addr/configuration/guide/htdhcpsv.html#wp1046301)

 #### Step 1.2b - ***Windows Server Configuration***
-If we want to use the Windows DHCP method connect to the windows server.
-On windows you have two options to deploy DHCP scopes the UI or PowerShell.
+If we want to use the Windows DHCP service, connect to the windows ***AD1*** server.
+On the windows server, you have two options to deploy DHCP scopes the UI or PowerShell.
 We will deploy the scope via PowerShell.
-Paste the following into powershell to create the required DHCP scope:
+Paste the following into PowerShell to create the required DHCP scope:

 ```
 Add-DhcpServerv4Scope -Name "DNAC-Templates-Lab" -StartRange 192.168.5.1 -EndRange 192.168.5.254 -SubnetMask 255.255.255.0 -LeaseDuration 6.00:00:00 -SuperScope "PnP Onboarding"